d-code-ltd/wp-fusion-custom-crm/README.md

 #### Acquire necessary keys from MailEngine

-If you already have a MailEngine account, contact [support](https://www.mailengine.hu/en/#contact) to acquire the required api keys to utlilize MailEngine's soap connection:
+If you already have a MailEngine account, contact [support](https://www.mailengine.hu/en/#contact) to acquire the required api keys to utlilize MailEngine's SOAP connection:
 The required data are:

 1. **client_id**